Azure/azure-orbital-integration/tcp-to-blob/README.md

 ## Prerequisites

+Consider using [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) which meets all prerequisites without the need to install anything on your computer.

 - Mac OR Unix-like environment
 - NodeJS LTS (16 or later) - Type `node version` to check version.
 - Azure subscription access